openbroadcaster/openbroadcaster.github.io/drupal.md

 ## Drupal Radio Modules

-There are 3 [modules available](https://github.com/openbroadcaster/DrupalRadio) for Drupal 7 CMS.
+There are 3 [modules available](https://github.com/openbroadcaster/DrupalRadio) and a custom radio Theme template for Drupal 7.X CMS.

 **API Bridge** - Takes info from the backend of an OBServer and presents this for display on a front end Drupal site.